Arthritis in the Hands

 Treating Arthritis in the Hands

-When nonsurgical approaches don’t provide the relief you need, arthritis in the hands can be treated surgically by fusing joints together to reduce pain, but limit mobility.
-Joint replacement, especially of the base of the thumb, uses artificial materials such as metal or ceramics to replace the damaged bone, but can’t restore normal movement.
+When nonsurgical approaches don’t provide the pain relief you need, arthritis in the hands can be treated surgically by fusing joints together to reduce pain (with the trade-off being limited mobility).

 Why Choose Norton Arm & Hand Institute